<Suspense> lets you display a fallback until its children have finished loading.

 When you pressed the button, the Router component rendered ArtistPage instead of IndexPage.
 A component inside ArtistPage suspended, so the closest Suspense boundary started showing the fallback.
 The closest Suspense boundary was near the root, so the whole site layout got replaced by BigSpinner.

-To prevent this, you can mark the navigation state update as a transition with startTransition:
+To prevent this, you can mark the navigation state update as a Transition with startTransition:

 function Router() {